 As you can see, there can be disadvantages to learning martial arts online.
 It is important to educate yourself on what could be your downfall, and lead you to learning a lower quality system of study, or not even completing a program due to inconsistencies and missing pieces.
 We’ve been doing this since 2008, and have constantly improved our systems along the way, and are just getting started!

 If you are interested in becoming one our students, to begin your new journey to black belt, check out the courses that we offer.
 Wondering what the Global Martial Arts University is?
 This is the elevated and upgraded form of Black Belt at Home, which is scheduled to launch in a few months.
 We recommend that you go ahead and purchase one of our current courses to start your training now.
 Once the GMAU launches, we can migrate you in to the new course, so that you can get all of the new benefits.
 Clearly, at that point you will need to pay a small monthly tuition, which is the only difference in terms of pricing.
-The Black Belt at Home courses are a simple one-time payment, and you have the entire course and curriculum at your finger tips today, along with student enrollment and instructor support!
+The Black Belt at Home courses are a simple one-time payment, and you have the entire course and curriculum at your finger tips today!
 We look forward to training with you soon, and hope that this article was helpful on your search for a quality online martial arts program.